What to do if Images/Video of my Child are Shared Online?

-- This can be a stressful, upsetting time when images are shared online without consent.
-It may be helpful for your child to talk to a professional or school guidance counsellor about what has happened.
+This can be a stressful, upsetting time when images are shared online without consent.
+It may be helpful for your child to talk to a professional or school guidance counselor about what has happened.

 The hotline.ie service provides an anonymous facility for the public to report suspected illegal content encountered on the internet.